sudface/vb.net/10 - Arrays and Random Numbers/README.md

     'Note: calling word_array(3) would return the 4th value in the array (remember, zero), which will be "can"

+Why use arrays, you may ask.
+What's the gain?

-This makes it easy to access these words programatically in For loops and such.
+Arrays make it easy to access these words programatically in For loops and such.
 For example,

     For x = 0 to 6
       word = word_array(x)